qc-lab/QHyper/docs/source/index.rst

 QHyper - a software framework for hybrid quantum-classical optimization.

-Introduction to qhyper Library
+Introduction to QHyper Library
 ==============================

 Welcome to the documentation for the **QHyper** library, a powerful tool designed to simplify the process of conducting experiments in the realm of quantum algorithms.
-The primary aim of qhyper is to provide a user-friendly framework that simplifies the execution of experiments, focusing on quantum algorithms while also allowing classical approaches.
+The primary aim of QHyper is to provide a user-friendly framework that simplifies the execution of experiments, focusing on quantum algorithms while also allowing classical approaches.